gideon-tzaig/Book_Publishing_Journey_MiniApp/README.md

 ## Limitations

-- **Modal close button** currently just logs a message to console (can be extended to actually hide/destroy the modal).
+- **Modal close button** currently not active (can be extended to actually hide/destroy the modal).
 - **No persistence**: selections reset on page reload.
 - **No backend integration**: final step triggers a browser alert and logs results to console.
+- **No responsive design**: improvement could make the cards switch to single column or use scrolling on smaller screens.

 ---